react-native-google-signin/docs/docs/setting-up/expo.md

 :::info

 With Expo SDK 50, minimum iOS version was bumped to 13.4.
-In case you get an error during pod install step, please consult release notes to determine the right version of this package to install.
+In case you get an error during pod install step, please see [release notes](https://github.com/react-native-google-signin/google-signin/releases/tag/v11.0.0) to determine the right version of this package to install.

 :::

 :::note

-This package cannot be used in ["Expo Go"](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it requires custom native code.
+This package cannot be used in [Expo Go](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it requires custom native code.

 However, you can add custom native code to an Expo app by using a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
 Using a development build is the recommended approach for production apps, and is documented in this guide.